Skip to content

 Configure Filters (Optional)

-This collector script supports user-defined filters to allow users to filter target resources by object attributes.
+This collector script supports user-defined filters to allow users to filter target resources based on object attributes.
 The filter function returns True or False.

-• True: The target resource needs to be collected.
+• True: The target resource should be collected.

-• False: The target resource does not need to be collected.
+• False: The target resource should not be collected.

-# Example: Enable filter to filter by resourceId attribute, configuration format as follows:
+# Example: Enable the filter to filter based on the resourceId attribute.
+The configuration format is as follows:

 def filter_metrics(instance, namespace='Microsoft.Compute/virtualMachines'):